15 min readComplete Guide

 Understanding AI Crawlers in 2025

-AI platforms use specialized web crawlers to discover and index content.
-Each major platform has its own crawler:
+AI platforms use their own specialized web crawlers to discover and index content.
+Here's who's who:

 GPTBot (OpenAI)